EBoespflug/phd-thesis-manuscript-fr/README.md

 been developed, able to determine which portions of the protections in a program can be removed, while maintaining the same level of security.

+# Usage

+LaTeX main file is [manuscrit.tex](src/manuscrit.tex).
+This code has been imported from an Overleaf project.